maelvls/maelvls.github.io/content/2019/kubernetes-conditions/index.md

 In the end, this set of conditions are just a way of communicating changes of state between components, and this state can always be reconstructed by observing the system:

-> ([principles][], 2015) Object status must be 100% reconstructable by observation.
+> ([principles.md][], 2015) Object status must be 100% reconstructable by observation.
 Any history kept (E.g., through conditions or other fields in 'status') must be just an optimization and not required for correct operation.
 >
 > Do not define comprehensive state machines for objects with behaviors associated with state transitions and/or "assumed" states that cannot be ascertained by observation.